timescale/docs/promscale/manage-data/delete-data.md

 recompress the chunks later on, if necessary.

-For example, to delete all data from the `container_cpu_load_average_10s` metric that is older than ten hours, you need to start by decompressing all chunks related to the hypertable of the metric:
+For example, to delete all data from the `container_cpu_load_average_10s` metric that is older than 10 hours, start by decompressing all chunks related to the hypertable of the metric:
 ```sql
 SELECT decompress_chunks(show_chunks('prom_data.container_cpu_load_average_10s'));
 ```

-Then, you can perform the deletion query:
+Then, perform the deletion query:
 ```sql
 DELETE FROM prom_data.container_cpu_load_average_10s WHERE time > Now() - interval '10 hour';
 ```

-If you want to delete a particular series from that metric only, you can use `series_id=<id>` in the `WHERE` clause of the `DELETE` query.
+If you want to delete a particular series from that metric only, you can use `series_id=<ID>` in the `WHERE` clause of the `DELETE` query.

 Now, recompress the remaining data:
 ```sql